 Experimenting with low-carb sweeteners will give different textures to this sugar- free vanilla ice cream.
 If you’re using erythritol it will set hard once it’s been in the freezer overnight.
 Xylitol and allulose produce great results for keto ice cream, keeping it a touch creamier than erythritol.

-Another tip to make your ice cream even creamier is to add MCT oil.
+Another tip to make your sugar free ice cream even creamier is to add MCT oil.
 This is a high grade coconut oil that remains liquid even when cold.
 I have not tried it in this particular recipe, but 1/4 cup (4 tbsp) should do the trick.

 Here’s how to do it: Heat water in a saucepan to 60 Celsius / 140 Fahrenheit.
 Lower the eggs into the saucepan and make sure they’re submerged in water.
 Leave them in there for 3 minutes.
 Make sure they’ve cooled down before you use them in the ice cream recipe!